sfigg/commercialization-public/test/hlk/testref/ipsec-task-offload-v2-manual-test.md

     1. Run the Perseus Studio (\[SystemDrive\]\\iketest\\PerseusStudio.exe) from IPsec\_Controller machine.
 This is the UI version of the above explained cmdline execution.

-    2. Select “Profile” INVALID USE OF SYMBOLS “Add-module”.
-Select module type: “IPSec Scenario Testing Add-in” and click “ok”.
-Browse to “\[Systemdrive\]\\iketest\\Suites\\TOv2Logo.xml” and click open.
+    2. Select "Profile" INVALID USE OF SYMBOLS "Add-module".
+Select module type: "IPSec Scenario Testing Add-in" and click "ok".
+Browse to "\[Systemdrive\]\\iketest\\Suites\\TOv2Logo.xml" and click open.

     3. The module will be loaded in the Perseus Studio, visible on the left hand side pane.
 Select the appropriate checkboxes in front of the tests you desire to run.

-    4. Choose “Start Profile Execution in Process” or press F5 to start the test execution.
+    4. Choose "Start Profile Execution in Process" or press F5 to start the test execution.

     5. The progress of the execution and corresponding logs will be visible on the right hand side pane.
 All the logs will also be placed in the appropriate locations as in the case with the cmdline execution of these tests explained above.

 17. Generated log files:

-    -   The main log file “TOv2Logo.xml.wtl” will be placed in \[Systemdrive\]\\iketest directory.
+    -   The main log file "TOv2Logo.xml.wtl" will be placed in \[Systemdrive\]\\iketest directory.
 This can be opened using the HLK manager.

     -   The individual test case failure logs are placed in \[Systemdrive\]\\iketest\\Logs directory.